Resume Tips

 4. Explaining Unusual Career Paths

-If your background isn't linear, an objective provides context for your journey.
+If your background is not linear, an objective provides context for your journey.

 Optimal Placement